-What CEOs Have To Say
+What CEOs and Other “C-Suiters” Have to Say

 "Short review of the past FOPP.
 Yes I do believe we got our money’s worth.
 Andy has made great strides in providing the leadership efforts for our little company, and has helped improve our deliverable products to our clients.
 I have 2 people that will attend, one this year (please hold one space), the other next year.
-So you must hold two more classes.
+So you must hold two more classes."

 "Thank you for all you have taught me over the past 12 years."